olohmann/terraform-aks/README.md

 - `01-aks`

-    The actual deployment of an AKS cluster, an Azure Firewall, an Azure Application Gateway and the baseline network infrastructure.
+    The actual deployment of an AKS cluster, an Azure Firewall, and the baseline network infrastructure.

 - `02-aks-post-deploy`